Bernard Fernandez (journalist)

 Bernard Fernandez (born September 21, 1947) is an American sportswriter and author from New Orleans, Louisiana.
 He is an inductee into the International Boxing Hall of Fame’s Class of 2020, in the Observer category.
 Fernandez was a newspaper sportswriter for 43 years before retiring in 2012 after 28 years with Philadelphia Daily News.
-Bernard Fernandez, a native of New Orleans, is a long-time resident of Drexel Hill, Pennsylvania.
-He now splits his time between his hometown and his adopted hometown.
+He is a native of New Orleans, and a long-time resident of Drexel Hill, Pennsylvania, who now splits his time between his hometown and his adopted hometown.
 A five-term president of the Boxing Writers Association of America, he has been inducted into the Pennsylvania (2005), New Jersey (2013), Atlantic City (2018) and International (2020) Boxing Halls of Fame.
 He also is a recipient of the Nat Fleischer Award (1998) for Excellence in Boxing Journalism and the Barney Nagler Award (2015) for Long and Meritorious Service to Boxing.

 Publications

 Fernandez wrote for the Philadelphia Daily News from 1984 - 2012.
 He has also written for "The Ring" magazine, RingTV.com, TheSweetScience.com, Maxboxing.com, and Sherdog.com.
 Fernandez also authored "Championship Rounds" with a foreword written by George Foreman in 2020, a collection of 35 of his most popular boxing articles and "Championship Rounds Vol. 2".